awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 # AWS::EKS::Nodegroup<a name="aws-resource-eks-nodegroup"></a>

 Creates a managed node group for an Amazon EKS cluster\.
 You can only create a node group for your cluster that is equal to the current Kubernetes version for the cluster\.
+All node groups are created with the latest AMI release version for the respective minor Kubernetes version of the cluster, unless you deploy a custom AMI using a launch template\.
+For more information about using launch templates, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html)\.

 An Amazon EKS managed node group is an Amazon EC2 Auto Scaling group and associated Amazon EC2 instances that are managed by AWS for an Amazon EKS cluster\.
 Each node group uses a version of the Amazon EKS optimized Amazon Linux 2 AMI\.
 For more information, see [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) in the *Amazon EKS User Guide*\.